-Academic Coaching is an emerging and evolving field that is at the forefront of retention efforts in higher education.
-This course will teach students how to apply the most recent ideas and concepts in the field of academic coaching to their work as higher education administrators.
+Academic Coaching is an emerging and evolving field that is at the forefront of academic success at all levels.
+This course will teach students how to apply the most recent ideas and concepts in the field of academic coaching.
 Upon completion of this course, students will be able to holistically support students towards academic persistence, degree completion, and career success.